You know the statement “The grass is always greener…” I was thinking about that statement and pepper grinders (pepper mills) the other day.

 If you think you want to leave your career or occupation, review why.
 Make a list of the reasons (pros and cons) as well as the pros and cons of the new position.
 Looking objectively at your choices can help you make informed decisions.
 Sometimes our reason for change or our choice of a move can be clouded by other factors.

-Frequent career moves, especially in this economy, can damage your resume.
+Career change question?
+Frequent career moves can damage your resume.

-It doesn’t mean that you shouldn’t move.
-It just means you should think about the reasons you want to move and determine if the place, the role, or the change will be positive and if you will be able to stay, and perhaps grow, with the new position or company.
+It doesn’t mean you shouldn’t move.
+It just means think about the reasons you want to move and determine if the place, the role, or the change will be positive.
+Will you will be able to stay, and perhaps grow, with the new position or company?
 Keeping your resume up-to-date with your accomplishments is a good thing but using it strategically is a better thing.

-In search of the perfect pepper-grinder, I realize that perhaps there is more to why the ones in the restaurant are special.
-I have an emotional attachment to the experience.
+In search of the perfect pepper-grinder, I realize there is more to why the ones in the restaurant are special.
+There is my emotional attachment to the experience.
 There are other factors than just the quality of the pepper-grinder.
 I may never find the perfect pepper-grinder because it may only exist in my imagination.

-Even if you are currently out of a job, you need to think through these same steps.
+Even if currently out of a job, think through these steps.

 I think you make some really important points here as it is easy to jump from the frying pan into the fire if the career change isn’t proper thought through.
 Your comment about the grass is always greener reminded me of something I read recently – wish I could remember the source to give credit – but it went something along the lines of…the grass is always greener where you water it.